 Does your end-user terminal need a steerable antenna to track a satellite?

-So what happens when a satellite moves out of sight?
-When another satellite takes over, there must be a handover to that new satellite.
-Starlink’s Dishy uses a phased array antenna capable of electronic beamforming, a technology that was previously not really associated with end-user equipment but rather with astronomically expensive military hardware.
-Each antenna element in such an array radiates or receives a signal that’s time-shifted by a precisely predetermined amount, so that signals from/to the desired direction add up and those from/to other directions cancel out (ideally).
+Dishy’s phased array antenna is a technology that was previously not really associated with end-user equipment but rather with astronomically expensive military hardware.
+It can communicate with multiple satellites in view using electronic beamforming.
+Each antenna element in a phased array radiates or receives a signal that’s time-shifted by a precisely predetermined amount, so that signals from/to the desired direction add up and those from/to other directions cancel out (ideally).
 Such an antenna can switch satellites in an instant and even track multiple satellites at once.

 Dishy’s phased array uses a large number of elements, but the need for moving parts suggests the phased array’s performance is just enough in order to switch over to a nearby satellite, such that the angle between ‘old satellite’, Dishy and ‘new’ satellite isn’t all that great.
 Now, could this result in a period of suboptimal connectivity until the dish has physically moved to point at the new satellite, especially around tropical latitudes?
 Could that stop my movie?